pkmn/engine/src/lib/gen1/README.md

 a special sentinel value to indicate `null`.
 Move PP data is only included for testing and is not necessary for the actual engine implementation.

-In order to workaround various [Pokémon Showdown bugs](#bugs) and to support its protocol in traces, additional information is stored in `Move.Data` (`targets`) about what Pokémon Showdown believes the `Move.Target` to be (despite the concept of targeting not existing until Generation III when Double battles were introduced).
+In order to workaround various [Pokémon Showdown bugs](#bugs) and to support its protocol in logs, additional information is stored in `Move.Data` (`targets`) about what Pokémon Showdown believes the `Move.Target` to be (despite the concept of targeting not existing until Generation III when Double battles were introduced).
 More specifically, a move's "targeting" status is required in various